mui/material-ui/docs/data/joy/components/toggle-button-group/toggle-button-group.md

 ### Toggle group

-To use `ToggleButtonGroup`, you should pass a value as an array.
+To use the `ToggleButtonGroup`, you should pass a value as an array.
 When a button within the group is in the pressed state, the `ToggleButtonGroup` triggers the `onChange` prop and passes the updated array as a parameter.

 The `ToggleButtonGroup` uses the same styles as the [ButtonGroup](/joy-ui/react-button-group/) component to ensure a cohesive visual connection between all the buttons.